sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/Login/Login-General.md

 <br>

-### Remember user details when they return to the web site
+### Remember user details when they return to the web site.
 TODO: description
 <br>